If you have been accused of breaching academic integrity, we are here to support and assist you.

 An ordinance is a ruling which falls under the University of Tasmania Act 1992 (the Act).

-Ordinance 9 is designed to protect the integrity of the University and the qualifications it offers.
+The Student Academic Integrity Ordinance is designed to protect the integrity of the University and the qualifications it offers.

-There are many ordinances under the Act, but Ordinance 9 explains what happens when a student is accused of breaching academic integrity.
+There are many ordinances under the Act, but this ordinance explains what happens when a student is accused of breaching academic integrity.

-What is the process for an accusation of a breach of Ordinance 9?
+What is the process for an accusation of a breach of this Ordinance?

 We recommend you read the document in full, but here is a quick summary of the process: